yakworks/gorm-tools/docs/index.md

   logic to validate address.
 I can then implement a CustomerRepo in an application and it will override the spring bean just as it does for a service.

+## Fast Data Binder & Batch Insert/Update

+We process

+### Goals

+* **FAST Data Binding Service**: databinding from maps (and thus JSON) has to be fast.
+  We sacrfice a small amount of functionality for a big performance gain Maps and json are a first class citizen in the data service layer instead of the controller layer.
+  Eliminates boiler plate in getting data from the database to Gorm to JSON Map then back again.
+* **Asynchronous batch processing PERFORMANCE**: GORM insert and updates can be chunked and processed in parrallel using GPARS or RxJava making it easy to processes millions of records from JSON, CSV or Excel

-## Mango Query
+## JSON Query and Filtering (Mango Query)

 The primary motive here is to create an easy dynamic map based way to query any Gorm Datastore (SQL or NoSQL).
 Using a simple map that can come from json, yaml, groovy config etc...
-A huge motivating factor being able is to be able to have a powerful and flexible way to query using json from a REST based client without having to use GraphQL (the only other clean alternative) The Repositories and RestApiController come with a `query(criteriaMap, closure)` method.
+A huge motivating factor being able is to be able to have a powerful and flexible way to query using json from a REST based client without having to use *GraphQL* (the only other clean alternative) The Repositories and RestApiController come with a `query(criteriaMap, closure)` method.
 It allows you to get a paginated list of entities restricted by the properties in the `criteriaMap`.